SimVascular/simvascular.github.io-archive/source/documentation/svFSI/fsi_tutorial/_appendix_creating_solid_geometry.md

   <figcaption class="svCaption" >Using the remeshing tool in Meshmixer.</figcaption>
 </figure>

 Local remeshing will reconfigure the triangle elements in a given region such that the triangles are all have roughly equal size, shape, and aspect ratio.These triangles will generally be higher quality than the initial discretization that comes out of SimVascular, especially at the bifurcations.To remesh a region, we first have to "Select" it.
 Click on the "Select" button from the left hand menu, which should change your cursor into a selection tool that you can left-click on your model to start selecting regions.
 Before we do, it is useful to change the select type and size to be convenient for your model.
 The "Sphere Brush" will allow you to select all the cells inside a sphere, while the "Unwrap Brush" will select cells in a flat circule that hugs your surface.
 The "Size" parameter changes the size of the sphere or unwrap brush and should be set to a value that is convenient for the region you are remeshing.
 Once you have selected a brush and size, left-click on the regions in your model you want to remesh, like all the elements around a bifurcation, for example.
-After all the elements have been selected, hit R on your keyboard to initiate remeshing.Alternatively, you can click the "Remesh" button that appears from the "Edit..." menu after you have selected a region.
+After all the elements have been selected, hit R on your keyboard to initiate remeshing.
+Alternatively, you can click the "Remesh" button that appears from the "Edit..." menu after you have selected a region.

 For larger sized regions, it might a few seconds to a few minutes to remesh.
 After the initial remeshing is complete, the remeshing properties menu should appear on the left hand side of the screen that will allow you to select various properties.
 Two convenient properties to set are the remeshing type, and the density/edge size.
 The first drop down menu in the remeshing properties menu allows you to select the remeshing type, of which "Adaptive Density" and "Target Edge Length" are common selections.
 Setting the mode to "Adaptive Density" will cause the remeshing edge size to be selected adaptively based on local geometrical features.
 The amount of elements triangles packed into the remeshing can be adjusted by adjusting the "Density" slider, which higher densities resulting in a higher number of elements.
 More elements typically results in a more faithful representation of your geometry, at an added cost of requiring more memory.
 Setting the mode to "Target Edge Length" will allow users to adjust the number of elements based on the maximum Edge Length slider.
 Smaller edge lengths will result in more elements.